-An overview of what schools are in for this fall, as of June 2020
+.An overview of what schools are in for this fall, as of June 2020

-This is not all that US schools are doing; many, such as schools in Minnesota and California, have also implemented the use of plastic face shields to protect children from contaminating one another.
+This is not all that US schools are doing; many, such as schools in Minnesota and California, have also implemented plastic face shields to protect children from contaminating one another.
 Not only does this help curtail the virus, but it also creates a more stable environment that does not spread accidental sneezes to other individuals.
-Schools are also looking to online solutions for spirit wear, team uniforms, and school uniforms, in order to comply with contactless delivery requirements.
-Online apparel solutions, such as K-12 Clothing, have provided such services for years thereby making the transition for schools easy.
-K-12 has even helped some schools have some fun with these new requirements with spirit wear facemasks, donning school logos or mascots, for all students and staff.
+Schools are also looking for online solutions for spirit wear, team uniforms, and school uniforms to comply with contactless delivery requirements.
+Online apparel solutions, such as K-12 Clothing, have provided such services for years, making the school transition easy.
+K-12 has even helped some schools have fun with these new requirements with spirit wear face masks, and donning school logos or mascots for all students and staff.

-One aspect that has been greatly affected by COVID-19 the matter of school fundraising.
+One aspect that has been greatly affected by COVID-19 is the matter of school fundraising.
 In the US, most schools rely on fundraising to provide their students with an enhanced educational experience.
 Naturally, in pandemic-stricken times, these donations have decreased.
 The greatest cut in donations has come from parents, as they struggle to make ends meet due to increased unemployment.
 More importantly, some government based school funding is also impacted as resources will be pooled towards healthcare.
-As schools make a return to the physical classroom, this is a point of worry for parents, who may need to make up the short-fall, and educators, who have to worry about what programs may be cut.
+As schools return to the physical classroom, this is a point of worry for parents, who may need to make up the shortfall, and educators, who have to worry about what programs may be cut.

-While the US is clearly planning out elaborate SOPs to facilitate their move back into the education system, only time will tell how efficient these measures prove and how they will impact school attendance.
+While the US is planning out elaborate SOPs to facilitate their move back into the education system, only time will tell how efficient these measures prove and how they will impact school attendance.
 The important thing is that we all play our part, including teachers, parents, and students, to ensure safety with learning!